 IMPORTANT: Do not attach hoses or wiring to any fuel or brake lines.
-Do not run hoses across the transmission crossmembers on front control coaches.

 CAUTION: A LEAKING HOSE CAN POSE A FIRE HAZARD.

 NOTE: When connecting hoses and wiring harnesses to the kick down jacks always check that the jack can swing from the horizontal position to a position 45 degrees beyond the vertical position, without kinking the hose or without tight wires.
 The jack must also be able to freely fold back to its stored position.